 Country singer-songwriter Dottie West first saw musical success in the 1960s with the hit “Here Comes My Baby Back Again” and, in 1965, was the first female country star to win a Grammy.

-In the 1970s, West recorded a commercial for the Coca-Cola Co., “Country Sunshine,” which reached number three on the country charts.
+In the 1970s, West recorded a commercial for the Coca-Cola Co., “Country Sunshine,” which reached #3 on the country charts.

-During the decade, West teamed up with country star Kenny Rogers to record duets including “Every Time Two Fools Collide,” a number-one hit, and “All I Ever Need Is You.”
+During the decade, West teamed up with country legend Kenny Rogers to record duets, including “Every Time Two Fools Collide,” a chart-topper, and “All I Ever Need Is You.”

 During the mid-1970s, West’s music transitioned from country to a sound closer to adult contemporary.

 9. Crystal Gayle